Fine-grained Motion Retrieval via Joint-Angle Motion Images and Token-Patch Late Interaction: Experiments

 \subsection{Performance}

-\subsubsection{Comparison with State-of-the-Art}
+\subsubsection{Comparison with State-of-the-Art.}

 Table~\ref{tab:comparison_both_datasets} presents a comprehensive comparison with recent methods on HumanML3D and KIT-ML.
 On both benchmarks, our base model matches or exceeds all methods that do not rely on LLM-based text augmentation, and is competitive with those that do.
-Notably, on KIT-ML, our base model achieves the best R@10 (59.28\%) and MedR (7.00) in T2M retrieval, outperforming the second-best Lyu et al.\cite{cmmm2025} by over 5\% in R@10, suggesting that fine-grained matching is particularly advantageous when subtle inter-candidate differences must be resolved.
+Notably, on KIT-ML, our base model achieves the best R@10 (59.28\%) and MedR (7.00) in T2M retrieval, outperforming the strongest competing method SGAR-L~\cite{sgar2025} by 4.58 points in R@10, suggesting that fine-grained matching is particularly advantageous when subtle inter-candidate differences must be resolved.

-\subsubsection{Scaling to Larger Backbones}
+\subsubsection{Scaling to Larger Backbones.}

 A key advantage of our framework is its effective scalability.
-On HumanML3D, Ours-L improves over the base model by +4.28\% in T2M R@10 and reduces MedR from 14 to 11, whereas MoPatch-L and SGAR-L show only marginal or negative gains over their base variants.
-A similar trend holds on KIT-ML (detailed scaling analysis in Supplementary Material 2.1).
+On HumanML3D, MotionColBert-L improves over the base model by +4.28\% in T2M R@10 and reduces MedR from 14 to 11, whereas MoPatch-L and SGAR-L show only marginal or negative gains over their base variants.
+A similar trend holds on KIT-ML (detailed scaling analysis in Supplementary Material~2.1).
 These results suggest that global-matching methods suffer from diminishing returns when scaling, as representations are compressed into a single vector.
 Our structurally decoupled motion representation provides semantically coherent patch features, and the token-level late interaction directly leverages them, allowing additional model capacity to translate into more discriminative matching.